Business Architecture Continuum

 |---|---|---|

 Effective Revenue Architecture requires aligning your team around roles and KPIs that match your place on the continuum.
-For example, a Standard Product business using an Advisory sales model will find its Cost of Acquisition (CAC) unsustainable.
-Conversely, a Boutique Firm attempting “Click-Try-Buy” tactics will fail to establish the necessary trust for high-value engagements.
+For example, a Scalable Product business using an Advisory sales model will find its Cost of Acquisition (CAC) unsustainable.
+Conversely, an Advisory Firm attempting high-volume, automated tactics will fail to establish the trust required for high-value engagements.